TurkuNLP/register-annotation-docs/index.md

     * [**Advice**](OP-av)
     * [**Other opinion**](OP-oo)
 9. Is the purpose of the document to describe or explain FACTS WITH INTENT TO PERSUADE or MARKET?
 If yes, select one of the following registers:
-    * Is the text a [**News blog / editorial**](IP-ed)?
+    * Is the text a [**News & opinion blog or editorial**](IP-ed)?
 These are typically written by a professional writer on a news-related topic, with well-structured argumentation.
     * If not, select [**Other informational persuasion**](IP-oe).
 These are descriptive texts that also sell or promote a service, product or upcoming event, such as a hotel, a smartphone or a football game.